 NOTE: Lesson plans or art projects should not include food to which the student is allergic.
-Class rewards should also not include food.
+Class rewards should also not include food to which the student is allergic.

 Safety Procedures

 The Individual Health Plan for Food/Non-Food Allergies should include what to do in an emergency.
 The Individual Health Plan for Food/Non-Food Allergies should detail the symptoms of a student's anaphylactic shock.
 The Individual Health Plan for Food/Non-Food Allergies should describe what to do if the student goes into anaphylactic shock, where the District-issued EpiPens are kept, and how to use an EpiPen if necessary (as well as how to dispose of a used EpiPen).